Green Square Capital Advisors LLC Buys 459 Shares of Exxon Mobil Co. (NYSE:XOM)

 Green Square Capital Advisors LLC increased its stake in Exxon Mobil Co.
 (NYSE:XOM – Free Report) by 1.4% in the 2nd quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
 The fund owned 32,434 shares of the oil and gas company’s stock after purchasing an additional 459 shares during the period.
 Exxon Mobil accounts for 0.4% of Green Square Capital Advisors LLC’s portfolio, making the stock its 27th largest holding.
 Green Square Capital Advisors LLC’s holdings in Exxon Mobil were worth $3,479,000 as of its most recent filing with the Securities and Exchange Commission (SEC).

 Several other institutional investors have also recently bought and sold shares of the stock.
 Perfromance Wealth Partners LLC raised its position in Exxon Mobil by 34.0% in the 2nd quarter.
 Perfromance Wealth Partners LLC now owns 22,053 shares of the oil and gas company’s stock worth $2,358,000 after purchasing an additional 5,591 shares during the last quarter.
-FRG Family Wealth Advisors LLC raised its position in Exxon Mobil by 15.3% in the 2nd quarter.
-FRG Family Wealth Advisors LLC now owns 9,224 shares of the oil and gas company’s stock worth $989,000 after purchasing an additional 1,225 shares during the last quarter.
-Falcon Wealth Planning raised its position in Exxon Mobil by 12.8% in the 2nd quarter.
-Falcon Wealth Planning now owns 2,209 shares of the oil and gas company’s stock worth $237,000 after purchasing an additional 251 shares during the last quarter.
-Tilia Fiduciary Partners Inc. raised its position in Exxon Mobil by 2.3% in the 2nd quarter.
-Tilia Fiduciary Partners Inc. now owns 4,720 shares of the oil and gas company’s stock worth $506,000 after purchasing an additional 106 shares during the last quarter.
-Finally, Bay Rivers Group raised its position in Exxon Mobil by 41.5% in the 2nd quarter.
-Bay Rivers Group now owns 3,467 shares of the oil and gas company’s stock worth $372,000 after purchasing an additional 1,017 shares during the last quarter.
+FRG Family Wealth Advisors LLC grew its holdings in Exxon Mobil by 15.3% during the 2nd quarter.
+FRG Family Wealth Advisors LLC now owns 9,224 shares of the oil and gas company’s stock worth $989,000 after acquiring an additional 1,225 shares during the period.
+Falcon Wealth Planning grew its holdings in Exxon Mobil by 12.8% during the 2nd quarter.
+Falcon Wealth Planning now owns 2,209 shares of the oil and gas company’s stock worth $237,000 after acquiring an additional 251 shares during the period.
+Tilia Fiduciary Partners Inc. grew its holdings in Exxon Mobil by 2.3% during the 2nd quarter.
+Tilia Fiduciary Partners Inc. now owns 4,720 shares of the oil and gas company’s stock worth $506,000 after acquiring an additional 106 shares during the period.
+Finally, Bay Rivers Group grew its holdings in Exxon Mobil by 41.5% during the 2nd quarter.
+Bay Rivers Group now owns 3,467 shares of the oil and gas company’s stock worth $372,000 after acquiring an additional 1,017 shares during the period.
 Institutional investors own 58.53% of the company’s stock.

-In other Exxon Mobil news, VP Darrin L. Talley sold 1,500 shares of the business’s stock in a transaction dated Tuesday, September 5th.
-The shares were sold at an average price of $115.00, for a total transaction of $172,500.00.
-Following the sale, the vice president now directly owns 27,772 shares of the company’s stock, valued at approximately $3,193,780.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
 In other news, Director Jeffrey W. Ubben bought 458,000 shares of the business’s stock in a transaction that occurred on Monday, July 31st.
 The stock was acquired at an average cost of $106.93 per share, for a total transaction of $48,973,940.00.
 Following the purchase, the director now owns 1,635,000 shares of the company’s stock, valued at approximately $174,830,550.
 The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+In other news, Director Jeffrey W. Ubben bought 458,000 shares of the business’s stock in a transaction that occurred on Monday, July 31st.
+The stock was acquired at an average cost of $106.93 per share, for a total transaction of $48,973,940.00.
+Following the purchase, the director now owns 1,635,000 shares of the company’s stock, valued at approximately $174,830,550.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
 Also, VP Darrin L. Talley sold 1,500 shares of the firm’s stock in a transaction dated Tuesday, September 5th.
 The shares were sold at an average price of $115.00, for a total transaction of $172,500.00.
 Following the completion of the sale, the vice president now owns 27,772 shares of the company’s stock, valued at $3,193,780.
 The disclosure for this sale can be found here.
-Insiders own 0.06% of the company’s stock.
+0.06% of the stock is owned by insiders.

 Analyst Upgrades and Downgrades

-Exxon Mobil (NYSE:XOM – Get Free Report) last announced its earnings results on Friday, July 28th.
-The oil and gas company reported $1.94 earnings per share for the quarter, missing analysts’ consensus estimates of $2.00 by ($0.06).
+Exxon Mobil (NYSE:XOM – Get Free Report) last issued its quarterly earnings results on Friday, July 28th.
+The oil and gas company reported $1.94 EPS for the quarter, missing the consensus estimate of $2.00 by ($0.06).
 Exxon Mobil had a return on equity of 25.82% and a net margin of 13.72%.
-The company had revenue of $82.91 billion during the quarter, compared to analyst estimates of $81.80 billion.
-During the same period in the previous year, the company posted $4.14 earnings per share.
-Exxon Mobil’s revenue for the quarter was down 28.3% on a year-over-year basis.
-Research analysts predict that Exxon Mobil Co. will post 8.94 earnings per share for the current fiscal year.
+The business had revenue of $82.91 billion for the quarter, compared to the consensus estimate of $81.80 billion.
+During the same period last year, the firm earned $4.14 earnings per share.
+The company’s quarterly revenue was down 28.3% compared to the same quarter last year.
+On average, equities analysts forecast that Exxon Mobil Co. will post 8.94 EPS for the current fiscal year.

 Exxon Mobil Announces Dividend